playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 Components can handle all three!

-While we'll touch on styling more in the future, let's take a look at how we can declare logic in a component by making `file-date` show the current date instead of a static date.
+Let's take a look at how we can declare logic in a component by making `file-date` show the current date instead of a static date.

 We'll start by adding a simple function to display the current date in a human-readable form.